-Did you know that fabric conditioners are bad for wool?
+Did you know that fabric conditioners/softeners are really bad for wool?
 This is because fabric conditioners are designed to remove the static from synthetic fibres.
-Wool is a natural fibre and does not produce static, but more importantly, wool fibres will absorb fabric conditioner which will then make it hard for the fibres to “breathe”.
-For a simple wool rinse, pop a cup of vinegar in your final rinse water, (or in your machine detergent drawer), this will remove any soap residue and keep the wool fibres happy and bouncy.
+Wool is a natural fibre and does not produce static.
+But more importantly, if you use fabric softener on wool, the fibres will absorb it which will then make it hard for the fibres to “breathe” and make wool very unhappy.

 Should you need to wash your rug you can either hand-wash it, or pop it in the machine.
 But firstly, go into the garden and give your rug a good shake to dislodge any dust and dirt.

 - Fill a tub with lukewarm water (no hotter than 30’c).

 - Swish it around a little and leave to soak for an hour or so